pimvh/systemd_failmail/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Author Information

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).